bitfocus/companion-module-shure-wireless/README.md

-# companion-module-shure-ulxd
+# companion-module-shure-wireless
-See HELP.MD for more information about this module.
+See HELP.md and LICENSE for more information about this module.